CardCaster-UCD/CardCasterGame/ProjectDocument.md

 The puzzle hand is just like the regular hand, except it doesn't switch out any cards.
 It always has the two cards used in the puzzle, [Fireball and WindBlast, and a third inconsequential card](https://github.com/CardCaster-UCD/CardCasterGame/blob/0bb9427be1399cdf105a495f8aaa034b2c2e6557/Assets/Scripts/PuzzleHandController.cs#L29).

+Spells-

+The three spell cards I implemented were [Fireball](https://github.com/CardCaster-UCD/CardCasterGame/blob/9528914bf36446d0e72e71c630e13477a702ae64/Assets/Scripts/FireballCard.cs#L3), [WindBlast](https://github.com/CardCaster-UCD/CardCasterGame/blob/9528914bf36446d0e72e71c630e13477a702ae64/Assets/Scripts/WindBlastCard.cs#L3), and Speedup.

+Fireball was the first spell implemented, so while making this one I learned some things about how we should make spells.
+I made it, and future spells, ScriptableObjects because I ran into issues instantiating prefabs from MonoBehaviors.
+It works by loading the [fireball prefab](https://github.com/CardCaster-UCD/CardCasterGame/blob/9528914bf36446d0e72e71c630e13477a702ae64/Assets/Resources/Prefabs/Fireball.prefab) using Resources.Load, which requires the prefab to be in the Resources folder.
+[It gets the direction that the player is facing, and sets the velocity in the x and y directions based on that](https://github.com/CardCaster-UCD/CardCasterGame/blob/9528914bf36446d0e72e71c630e13477a702ae64/Assets/Scripts/FireballCard.cs#L14).
+The velocity is set on the [spell movement script](https://github.com/CardCaster-UCD/CardCasterGame/blob/9528914bf36446d0e72e71c630e13477a702ae64/Assets/Scripts/SpellMovement.cs#L5) attached to the fireball object.
+It instantiates the fireball, [with a lifetime which is currently set to 2.5 seconds](https://github.com/CardCaster-UCD/CardCasterGame/blob/9528914bf36446d0e72e71c630e13477a702ae64/Assets/Scripts/WindBlastCard.cs#L3).
+Gian handled the effect of these fireballs on enemies, and Grant handled the effect on torches.
+I created the animation using sprites found in the [Top Down Adventure Assets](https://assetstore.unity.com/packages/2d/environments/top-down-adventure-assets-173199#description).

+The WindBlast spell

 ## Julio Flores
 My main contributions to the combat system was creating the UI for the cards, the art for 5 spells, a buffer system for the spells, and programming one of the spell cards.